How Better Sleep Will Help You Become A Better Leader

-For the past three years, Brexit and its bewildering state of affairs have dominated news headlines both in the UK and abroad.
-Now, with less than two weeks to go until the 29th March deadline, it looks like the fate of the British people will be shaped by the late-night, last-minute decisions of overworked, underslept members of Parliament.
+For the past three years, Brexit and its bewildering state of affairs have dominated news headlines both in the UK and abroad, and it looks like the fate of the British people will be shaped by the late-night, last-minute decisions of overworked, under-slept members of Parliament.

 Given the complexity and immense scale of the matter at hand, Brexit is bound to have taken a heavy toll on the wellbeing of the decision-makers involved.
 How can we be sure, therefore, that they are physically and mentally up to the task of making the right decisions for the nation at large?
 And, could a few hours of extra sleep lead to a better deal for everyone?